-If you are using Airtime for web streaming, you can embed a player applet into your website. jPlayer is a player applet (available under the GNU GPL from http://jplayer.org/) which uses the <audio> tag feature of HT ML5 to play your streams.
-If the listener's browser does not support HT ML5, the applet falls back to using Adobe Flash instead.
+If you are using Airtime for web streaming, you can embed a player applet into your website.
+Player is a player applet (available under the GNU GPL from http://jplayer.org/) which uses the <audio> tag feature of HTML5 to play your streams.
+If the listener's browser does not support HTML5, the applet falls back to using Adobe Flash instead.